 Laird of Culzean - Sir Thomas Kennedy Brother to Gilbert Kennedy of Cassillis.
 Tutor and Guardian of John Kennedy from Cassillis upon Gilbert's death Overall, a really good guy, a peacemaker and highly esteemed

-Commendator - Alan Stewart Married to sister of Sir Thomas Kennedy of Bargany
+Commendator - Alan Stewart Brother to wife of Sir Thomas Kennedy of Bargany

 Officer Dalrymple As a young lad, he ran from Cassillis to Bargany seeking help to rescue Alan Stewart.
 Killed by Johnn Muir, Muir's son #2 and James Bannatyne out of fear that he knew too much